-Independent Study allows students to undertake well-defined coursework, research, or study projects, conducting their work under the guidance of an instructor in the chosen area, without regular class meetings.
-The Faculty Chair/Program Manager from the specified department must give academic approval for Independent Study requests.
-Independent Study will be approved at the discretion of the College and should not be considered the "norm".
+Independent Study is a course format that allows students to undertake well-defined coursework under the guidance of an instructor.
+Courses that run in the IS format include weekly office hours.
+Weekly synchronous sessions are not offered.
+However, support services are available such as virtual tutoring sessions through Brainfuse and/or the Walker Center for Academic Excellence.
+The Faculty Chair/Program Manager of the department offering the course must give academic approval for Independent Study requests.
+Independent Study will be approved at the discretion of the College and should be considered an exception and not the "norm."

-Request for Independent Study should be submitted to the student's Academic Advisor.
+A request for Independent Study should be submitted to the student's Academic Advisor.
 If the following conditions are met, the Academic Advisor will provide the student with a link to complete the Independent Study request form:

-- Independent Study may only be requested when the course is a required course or a prerequisite for a required course for graduation and there are no other course options. - If the course has been canceled and that course is a required course or a prerequisite for a required course for graduation and there are no other course options, then an Independent Study may be requested. - The student must have a minimum 2.0 cumulative grade point average to qualify for Independent Study. - The student may enroll in a maximum of two Independent Studies per term (fall, spring, and summer). - The request for Independent Study should be submitted no later than two weeks prior to session start, except when a course has been canceled.
+- Independent Study may only be requested when the course or a prerequisite for a course is required for graduation, and it is not offered in the regular course format. - If the course has been canceled and that course or a prerequisite for a course is required for graduation, and it is not offered in the regular course format. - The student must have a minimum 2.0 cumulative grade point average to qualify for Independent Study. - A student may take an Independent Study course that he/she previously completed with a grade lower than a "C" or received a "W" (Withdrawal). - The student may enroll in a maximum of two Independent Studies per term (fall, spring, and summer).

+The request for Independent Study should be submitted no later than two weeks before the session start, except when a course has been canceled.

-The faculty member is responsible for contacting the student as early as possible in the first week of the session.
+The faculty member facilitating the Independent Study is responsible for contacting the student during the first week of class.
 The faculty member will inform the student of course responsibilities and expectations and provide textbook information.
 If the student does not respond to messages, the faculty member will notify the Office of Academic Operations, and the student may be dropped from the Independent Study.
 Independent Study follows the same drop/add/withdraw procedures as any other course.
 The student has seven calendar days after the first contact by the faculty member to drop the class.
 If the course is dropped after the seventh day, full tuition is charged for the course.
 The student must formally drop the class during this period or receive an "F" if he/she does not follow through with course obligations.
 For related information, please refer to the Drop/Add and Withdrawal policies, which appear in SECTION I. The effective drop/add/withdraw date is determined by the date the student phones, faxes, emails, or submits online or in person the request to drop, add, or withdraw from an Independent Study.